How to Make Pork Bone Broth in a Slow Cooker

-Learn How to Make Pork Bone Broth in a Slow Cooker for a nutritional powerhouse of collagen to nourish your skin, nails, hair, and gut health.
-PLUS, this recipe makes great Ramen Broth too!
+With just a few ham hocks, you can make an amazing Pork Bone Broth in your slow cooker.
+This type of bone broth provides a nutritional powerhouse of collagen to nourish your skin, nails, hair, and gut health.
+Plus, this recipe makes excellent Ramen Broth too!

-Pork Bone Broth is easy to make with smoked ham hocks for a wonderful flavor.
-But they are valued for much more than their flavor.
+Pork bone broth is easy to make with smoked ham hocks for a wonderful flavor.
+But the hocks are valued for much more than their flavor.

-If you can find hocks, they will make the most nourishing bone broth, thanks to the pig skin that surrounds the hock.
-The pig skin is great for our skin because it is very rich in collagen, and the collagen helps to keep our skin smooth and wrinkle-free.
+If you can find ham hocks, they will make the most nourishing bone broth, thanks to the pigskin that surrounds the hock.
+The pigskin is outstanding for our skin because it is very rich in collagen.
+It’s this collagen that, once cooked, makes the pork bone broth so gelatinous, and this gelatin nourishes our intestinal tract and helps keep our skin smooth and wrinkle-free.

 But what if you can’t find ham hocks?
 Not to worry.
 You can also use ham shanks or rib bones, as well as bones from bone-in pork chops and the leg bone from a bone-in ham.
-Any combination of pork bones will do to make an excellent Pork Bone Broth.
+Any combination of pork bones will make an excellent pork bone broth.

 How Do I Use Pork Bone Broth?

-Pork Bone Broth, like all bone broth, is very versatile.
-You can warm it and drink as a beverage.
+Pork bone broth, like all bone broth, is very versatile.
+You can warm it and drink it as a beverage.
 You can use it in place of water when making rice and other grains.
-And it’s great for making bean soups.
+And it’s excellent for making bean soups.
 Also, if you enjoy making ramen, this is the broth you want to learn how to make!

 More Bone Broth Recipes

-After you’ve learned how to make pork bone broth in a slow cooker, learn about the different ways to make bone broth, discover the different types of bone broth, and get printable recipes so you can create your own traditional foods cookbook.
+After you’ve learned how to make pork bone broth in a slow cooker, try other ways to make different types of bone broth.
+And be sure to print out the recipes to create your own traditional foods cookbook.

 - Join the Traditional Foods Kitchen Academy (Optional Paid) - For more detailed videos and exclusive members-only perks, join my YouTube membership community.